Check out all our fave kid-friendly restaurants and cafés in Singapore with playgrounds, kids’ activities and healthy kids’ menus!

 Kid-friendly Restaurants & Cafés in Sentosa

 We love heading to Sentosa with the kids – there’s always fun to be had playing in the sea and building sandcastles on the beach!
-While there’s no playground here as such, all these casual seaside spots offer al fresco seating where you can feel the sand between your toes and the kids can play nearby before or after your meal.
+While there’s no free playground here all these casual seaside spots offer al fresco seating where you can feel the sand between your toes and the kids can play nearby before or after your meal.
+If you want to add on an activity before or after your meal check out the ticketed outdoor playground Nestopia or head to Hyperdrive for some indoor go-karting!

 Coastes: kid-friendly restaurant on the beach

-Coastes is a massive hit with families thanks to the easy-going casual atmosphere where dogs and kiddos are welcome.
-There’s plenty on the menu for kids from waffles and fruit platters to hearty mains (meat sourced from Huber’s) but the big draw is the proximity to the sea and those beach beds.
-Book here now
+Coastes is a massive hit with families thanks to the easy-going casual atmosphere, where dogs and kiddos are welcome.
+There’s plenty on the menu for kids from waffles and fruit platters to hearty mains (meat sourced from Huber’s), but the big draw is the proximity to the sea, and the ability to play in the sand while parents have a coffee or finish lunch.
+Book here now.

 Trapizza: kid-friendly restaurant on the beach